adoptium/temurin-build/security/README.md

 ## CA Certificates

 The cacerts file that OpenJDK maintains lacks a number of CA certificates that are present in common browsers.
 As a result, users of OpenJDK cannot connect to servers with Java that they can connect to with their browsers.
-This causes confusion and [support requests](support-issues).
+This causes confusion and [support requests][support-issues].

-In May 2020, [we reached out to OpenJDK to discuss this situation](jdk-dev-thread), but no consensus was reached.
-Consequently, the [AdoptOpenJDK TSC decided to deviate from OpenJDK and distribute a custom trust store](tsc-decision) based on [Mozilla's list of trusted CA certificates](mozilla-certdata) which is also used by many Linux distributions.
+In May 2020, [we reached out to OpenJDK to discuss this situation][jdk-dev-thread], but no consensus was reached.
+Consequently, the [AdoptOpenJDK TSC decided to deviate from OpenJDK and distribute a custom trust store][tsc-decision] based on [Mozilla's list of trusted CA certificates][mozilla-certdata] which is also used by many Linux distributions.

 If you want to build OpenJDK with the original cacerts file, set `--custom-cacerts=false`.